 Please note that this is satisfaction for Mt Gambier (regional groundwater), Peterborough (Regional River Murray water), Adelaide (all central metro results) and bottled water.

-What did people think at our most recent event in World Environment Day Fair, June 2017?
+What did people think at our most recent event at the Riverland Field Day, September 2017?

 1 litre of tap water = $0.002 – That’s about 4 litres for 1 cent